 Finally there are new upgrades for the Windows Pro for Workstations edition:

 - addition of ultimate performance mode, which reduces latencies associated with power management techniques.

 - removal of Candy Crush and other consumer-focused apps from the Start menu by default.

 This long-awaited feature now looks likely to arrive on Windows 10 with the Redstone 5 update in Fall of this year.

 Much as the name suggests, cloud clipboard will allow users to copy images, links, text and even documents between Windows 10 PCs and phones running Android and iOS, providing they are signed into the same Microsoft account.

 Preview versions of the feature show cloud clipboard either automatically sharing whatever is copied with linked devices, or being triggered manually by pressing the Windows key + V and then selecting something stored on the clipboard.

-Another widely trailed new feature for Windows 10 that isn't included is Sets, although to be fair this was never scheduled for the Spring Creators Update.
+Another widely trailed new feature for Windows 10 that isn't included is Sets, although to be fair this was never scheduled for the April 2018 Update.